poornima-sivanand/Cloud-Development-Guidance-Docs/docs/OCP3-OCP4Migration.md

 A big improvement for integration into the enterprise backup system can be found via a normal persistent volume request for a new storageClass: netapp-file-backup (instead of the service catalog provisioning).

+### Working with multiple clusters

+When performing a migration from one cluster to another it is important that you can rapidly change between clusters without having to manually login.
+[Click here](https://developer.gov.bc.ca/Working-in-Multiple-Clusters) to learn more about contexts and how to switch between clusters on the fly.

 ### Migrating data

 Existing persistent data will need to be copied from one cluster to another (Sample soon to come to [https://github.com/bcdevops/StorageMigration] repository).